Child Marriage Policy

 Tahirih is currently advocating to end child marriage in states across the country.
 Our advocacy efforts include: testifying in person and submitting written testimony to state legislatures; raising awareness through media engagement and outreach; providing critical insights from our direct services experience; and serving as an expert resource on legislative approaches.

 See Tahirih in action:

 - Listen to our interview on Texas Public Radio

-- Read about our work in Good Housekeeping
+- Read about our work in the Star Tribune

-- Learn about our state-level advocacy in the Hartford Courant
+- Learn about our state-level advocacy in The Atlanta Journal-Constitution

 - View our in-person testimony in Maryland